How To Prevent Diabetes (Type 2)

 What Is Diabetes?

-Diabetes is a chronic condition that impacts the way the body converts food into energy.
+Diabetes (diabetes mellitus) is a chronic condition that impacts the way the body converts food into energy.
 There are three main types of diabetes:

-Type 1 Diabetes: Type 1 diabetes is an autoimmune condition that stops the body from creating insulin.
-It’s most often diagnosed during childhood, teenage years, or early adulthood.
-Currently, no research shows how to prevent this particular type of diabetes.
+- Type 1 Diabetes: Type 1 diabetes is an autoimmune condition that stops the body from creating insulin.
+It’s most often diagnosed during childhood, teenage years, or early adulthood and involves the immune system.
+Currently, no research shows how to prevent this particular type of diabetes, though very limited research suggests environmental factors may play a role in type 1 diabetes.

 Type 2 Diabetes Symptoms